OŚWIĘCIM

 "At least she'll be alright."
 Dax was relieved.
 They still needed her on this mission.
 She started reading the notes Thomas had sent.

 Eichmann was a lieutenant-colonel in the Gestapo and head of the Jewish Division of that organization.
 He was also a member of the SS.
 He was in charge of organizing the transports of all the Jews of Europe to the gas chambers of the death camps.
 Apparently, he fulfilled his duty efficiently.
 In the next year, he would manage to transport almost all of Hungary's Jews to their deaths in Auschwitz.
 Over 400,000 in only a few weeks.
 He almost got away with it, too.
 After the war, he escaped to Argentina where he hid for several years.
-A bit of poetic justice, though, Thomas wrote, he was later kidnapped by the Israeli secret service, and put on trial.
+In a bit of poetic justice, though, Thomas wrote, he was later kidnapped by the Israeli secret service, and put on trial.
 He was sentenced to death.

 "Sounds like a lovely man," Dax noted wryly.
-"We probably won't have to see him though for the information.
+"We probably won't have to see him, though, for the information.
 Hopefully a clerk can help us."

 "I suppose we'll be staying in SS uniform for this," Novak said.
 "We can't exactly change back to Gestapo, can we?"